A spectral sequence for tangent cohomology of algebras over algebraic operads: Applications to rational homotopy theory

 {{}} The Sullivan model of a topological space has proved to be quite successful and versatile in studying rational homotopy theory and its connection to other fields.
 We refer the reader to \cite{RHT,AlgebraicModelsGeom} for a survey on the various results obtained through this formalism.
 In this section, we study the spectral sequence of Theorem~\ref{thm:SucesionEspectral} in this context, that is, when considering cofibrant commutative dga algebras that model the rational homotopy type of topological spaces and fibrations between these.

 \textit{The cohomological conventions.} As a chain algebra, a Sullivan algebra is concentrated in non-positive degrees, and the complexes of derivations of~\cite{Fel10}, which we will be using, are the same as ours.
-Since we intend to apply Corollary~\ref{cor:CollapseResults} to Sullivan algebras, which are naturally cohomologically graded and concentrated in non-negative degrees, we substitute the ``truncated'' condition following Theorem~\ref{thm:CofibrationStructure} by the following.
+Since we intend to apply Corollary~\ref{cor:CollapseResults} to Sullivan algebras, which are naturally cohomologically graded and concentrated in non-negative degrees, we substitute the ``truncated'' condition in Section \ref{sec: model categories} by the following.